squidinkscape/yass/README.md

 Generates weights for optimal portfolios via random weights and calculates/plots the efficient frontier for a mix of stocks.

-Simple text based price alerts for watchlist stocks.
+ Price alerts for watchlist stocks.